FluffyRudy/budget-tracker/README.md

 ## Description

 This project is a simple web application built with React and TypeScript, designed to manage personal budgets.
-It allows users to register, login, and manage their budget data securely.
+It allows users to register, login, and manage their budget data, this project uses **`localStorage`** to store data and authentication

 ## Features